• Skip to primary navigation

 Cycling to the LMB:

-The LMB has a number of initiatives to help employees save money on cycling to work including a Cycle2work Scheme, salary advance, cycle shop discounts and other help for purchasing a new bike and equipment.
+The LMB has a number of initiatives to help employees save money on cycling to work including salary advance and a Cycle2work Scheme to help with purchasing a new bike and equipment.

 Taking public transport: